01 of 11

-If you've ever tried to share a bed with a Golden Retriever–or, who are we kidding, even a tiny dog–you know they take up a ton of space!
+If you've ever tried to share a bed with a Golden Retriever—or even a tiny dog—you know they take up a ton of space.
 Between their size, their love for stretching out into everyone's personal space, the room they need to play and exercise, and their stuff (like a dog bed or dog toys), dogs need a solid amount of room to live a happy, healthy life.

 03 of 11

 Over the course of their lifetimes, cats are generally more affordable than dogs.
 While buying a specific breed of cat can be expensive, generally, adoption fees are lower for kittens and cats than they are for puppies or dogs—particularly during kitten seasons, or times when the shelter has a major influx of kittens.
 Some shelters may even waive their fees or offer a two-for-one deal on pairs of kittens.